 Grounds Committee Charter adopted 4-5-17

-The Grounds Committee meets on the second Thursday of every month at 3:00 pm in the Dunbarton Cabana.
+The Grounds Committee meets on the second Thursday of every month at 3:00 pm in the Nepenthe Main Clubhouse.
 Nepenthe residents are welcome to attend and encouraged to consider joining the committee.
-Pam Livingston is the Chair of the committee.
+Don Landsittel is the Co-Chair of the committee and the other Co-Chair position is currently open if you would like to volunteer.

 The committee also reviews homeowner requests for plantings in the common area.
 Certain requests can be accommodated within the association’s budget, but more involved planting requests can be completed at the homeowner’s expense by submitting an application for review.